Mexican Fideo Pasta with Vegetables

 Continue stirring until most of the noodles turn a light golden brown color.

-The to the pan, add the tomatoes, beef broth, zucchini, oregano, cumin, salt and pepper.
+Then to the pan, add the cut tomatoes, beef broth, zucchini, oregano, cumin, salt and pepper.

 Stir together and turn the heat down to low.